andreisss/capa-ta/README.md

 # Capa Web: Enhance Your Malware Analysis

 **Capa Web** extends the capabilities of the esteemed [Capa tool by Mandiant](https://github.com/mandiant/capa), a powerful utility for the static analysis of malware, by integrating it into an innovative web application.
-Our aim is to make advanced malware analysis more accessible and efficient for cybersecurity professionals and enthusiasts alike through a user-friendly interface.
+Our aim is to make  malware analysis more accessible and efficient for cybersecurity professionals and enthusiasts alike through a user-friendly interface.

 ## 🌟 Key Features